harryw1248/cpAI_EECS_498/documentation_frontend.md

 The practical entry point is `App.vue` which includes a Vue Router which automatically direct users to `/console` route which will display Console component implemented in `view/Console.vue`.

-The Console component has a sub-component Chat implemeneted in `component/Chat.js`. `Chat.js` component will use the Vuex functions to handle any incoming/outgoing data.
+The Console component has a sub-component Chat implemented in `component/Chat.js`. `Chat.js` component will use the Vuex functions to handle any incoming/outgoing data.

 ### Vuex

-In addition to the core Vue.js modules, we also sue Vuex, a state management library implementing FLUX pattern enforcing a unidirectional data flow.
+In addition to the core Vue.js modules, we also use Vuex, a state management library implementing FLUX pattern enforcing a unidirectional data flow.

 As such, all external data will flow through Vuex modules found under `store`.
 In particular, `conversation.js` module contains an instance of `Axios` to send and fetch data from the Client that hosts Google API client.